synaptics-synap/examples-prebuilts/README.md

 This repository hosts prebuilt binary packages used with the Synaptics [Astra SL Series Examples](https://github.com/synaptics-synap/examples/tree/main)

-These are based on Python 3.10 version.
+These are based on Python 3.10 version with limited Python 3.12 support for specific packages.

 Prebuilt binaries are available via GitHub Pages on the `wip/gh-pages` branch [here](https://synaptics-synap.github.io/examples-prebuilts/)